Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 Both are necessary for success, but self-discipline is often regarded as more important because it is required to follow through on goals.

 At the heart of self-discipline is what I call EFFECTIVE HABITS.

 But we’ll get to this later.

-You might have thought they are sort of the same, but, the truth is they are not.
+You might have thought they were sort of the same, but the truth is they are not.

 Internal and external factors that stimulate desire and energy in people to be continually interested and committed to a job, role or subject, or to make an effort to attain a goal.